normanormata/norma-normata/_pages/fg.md

 9. Uncommissioned elders of the regional church, and presbyters in good standing in other presbyteries or in churches of like faith and practice, who may be present, may be invited to sit with the presbytery as corresponding members.
 Such members shall be entitled to deliberate and advise, but not to vote in any decisions of the presbytery.

-## Chapter XV
-The Whole Church and Its General Assembly
+## Chapter XV: The Whole Church and Its General Assembly
 1. The whole church consists of all the members of its regional churches.

 2. The general assembly, which is the governing body of the whole church, shall consist of not more than one hundred and fifty-five voting commissioners, including the moderator and stated clerk of the previous assembly, the stated clerk of the current assembly, and such ministers and ruling elders as are commissioned by the respective presbyteries in accordance with proportions determined by a previous general assembly.
 In the event that the general assembly fails to establish such proportions, the next general assembly shall consist of every minister and of one ruling elder from every local church.